K240: Legacy

 K240 was succeeded by Fragile Allegiance, which is a PC remake of the game with improved graphics and user interface.
-Many of the buildings, ships, missiles, and game concepts are the same.
-However, the Human Empire is dissolved in a coup, and united with several alien races in a multiracial Federation.
+Many of the buildings, ships, missiles, and game concepts are the same, but the Human Empire is dissolved in a coup, and united with several alien races in a multiracial Federation.
 There are also gameplay differences resulting from ships being given limited range as well as espionage.